-The Animal and Plant Health Centre (APHC) acts as the national authority on plant health.
-Providing plant science and health laboratory services, the centre specialises in the following disciplines:
+The Plant Science and Health Laboratory Services at the Animal and Plant Health Centre acts as the national authority on plant health and provide laboratory services and recommendations in the following disciplines:

 - Plant mycology

 - Providing phytosanitary certification for plants and plant commodities meant for export.

 - Surveillance of imports, plants in local farms/nurseries/parks for plant pests.

 You may need to engage a landscape maintenance or treatment provider to carry out the recommendations given.
 Here is a list of services offered: